JohnOlshea/vensle/README.md

 - [Stripe](https://stripe.com/) - Payment processing for ecommerce
 - [React](https://reactjs.org/) - JavaScript library for building user interfaces
 - [Laravel](https://laravel.com/) - PHP framework for web artisans

-## Licensing

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---